Date of birth: 23 August 2006

 On hearing about Burma's situation, a Sri Lanka representative approached Auckland Zoo to see how they could help.
-Given Anjalee's history and personality, she is seen as a great companion match for Auckland Zoo's 32-year-old female Asian elephant Burma.
+Given Anjalee's history and personality, she is seen as a great companion match for Auckland Zoo's female Asian elephant Burma.

 Through this gifting, Auckland Zoo has entered in to a long-term partnership with Sri Lanka's Department of National Zoological Gardens.
 This includes providing a five-year trainning and development programme to Sri Lanka's Zoological Gardens - covering curatorial, animal management, veterinary and technical skills.

 Planning continues with Sri Lankan officials for the importation of a second female elephant from Pinnawala Elephant Orphanage as part of this partnership, and a second elephant expected sometime within the next two years.

 Auckland Zoo's elephant team leader Andrew Coers spent nine months working intensively with Anjalee (in Sri Lanka and Niue) - getting to know her and gradually introducing her to key aspects of Auckland Zoo's free-contact elephant programme, which is quite different to traditional programmes.

 Elephants at Pinnawala are managed with techniques practiced by Sri Lankan mahouts for many centuries.
 While at Pinnawala, Andrew and visiting team members worked in cooperation with Pinnawala staff to progress transitioning Anjalee to Auckland Zoo's programme.